 - It is an enzyme similar to bio-motors in living cells.

 - It helps to start the fuel-producing chemical reaction that produces its motion without permanently changing itself or its track.

 - Allows for repeated, continuous motion, which has not been gain by any chemically powered synthetic Nano walker until now.

-This new Nano walker shows an increasing of progress in this area, because of its ability of continuous motion and a fuel effectiveness of almost one molecule on each step.
+This new Nano walker shows an increase of progress in this area, because of its ability of continuous motion and the fuel effectiveness of almost one molecule on each step.